 Apart from the conventional prototyping techniques, modern rapid prototyping techniques such as CNC machining and 3D printing are heavily used now.
 Following are the different technical applications for the different stages of industrial prototypes of headlamps based upon Wayken’s years of expertise and technical expertise in the field.

 Good product design and engineering are essential for the success of any product.
-Therefore, before any headlamp goes into full production, good concept creation and proper prototyping is a must.
-The concept creation is usually first draw by hand in order to visualize the concept.
-Under the concept creation of the prototype, industrial grade CAD software such as Autodesk Inventor and CATIA are being used.
-Once conceptualising the prototype, it is essential that the prototype is made with all the functionality of the final product instead of just focusing over its aesthetics.
+Therefore, before any headlamp goes into full production, good concept creation and proper prototyping are a must.
+The concept creation is usually the first drawn by hand in order to visualize the concept.
+Under the concept creation of the prototype, industrial-grade CAD software such as Autodesk Inventor and CATIA are being used.
+Once conceptualizing the prototype, it is essential that the prototype is made with all the functionality of the final product instead of just focusing over its aesthetics.

 CNC is usually the method of choice for many industrial prototypes.
 For headlamps as well, CNC plays a major role.
-Headlamp prototyping carried out via CNC machining is characterised as highly responsive, having short turnovers and high precision.
+Headlamp prototyping carried out via CNC machining is characterized as highly responsive, having short turnovers, and high precision.
 The turnovers are usually within 1-2 weeks.
 Since headlamps require high precision, CNC is the best option to take.

 SLA for a Headlamp

-Once the concept has been finalised, the actual manufacturing can take place.
-Since automotive headlamps consist of many different small sized parts, the complete headlamp cannot be manufactured using a single 5-axis CNC machining process, rather a number of different components are being manufactured first and then put along together.
+Once the concept has been finalized, the actual manufacturing can take place.
+Since automotive headlamps consist of many different small-sized parts, the complete headlamp cannot be manufactured using a single 5-axis CNC machining process, rather a number of different components are being manufactured first and then put along together.

-In the later stage of prototyping after all the parts are assembled; polishing, bonding, deburring and painting is carried out.
-For the prototype to be successful and make into full production, it is essential that innovative product designing is being carried out in the initial development stages of the prototype.
+In the later stage of prototyping after all the parts are assembled; polishing, bonding, deburring, and painting are carried out.
+For the prototype to be successful and make it into full production, it is essential that innovative product designing is being carried out in the initial development stages of the prototype.

 Prototype development of a headlamp can be a challenging task for many designers and engineers as different rapid prototyping techniques and materials are being used to create the final product.
 In order to make sure that your manufacturer meets all your product design and engineering needs, it is wise to approach the reliable manufacturer in town.
 At Wayken, we pioneer and excel in automotive headlamp manufacturing and prototyping.
 We welcome you to come with your ideas from any product design prototyping and see them become a profitable reality.